Xinglab/TEQUILA-seq/README.md

 * **Field 7**: Raw *p*-value for sample-specificity
 * **Field 8**: FDR-adjusted *p*-value for sample-specificity

 To identify tumor aberrant transcript isoforms, we took the set of sample-specific transcript isoforms reported by our script and first identified cell line-isoform pairs for which the transcript isoform showed significantly elevated usage in a given cell line.
-Specifically, these pairs are required to meet the following criteria:
+Specifically, these pairs were required to meet the following criteria:
 * The transcript isoform has an FDR-adjusted *p*-value $\lt$ 1% (post-hoc test) for both replicates of the given cell line
 * The transcript isoform proportions in both replicates are $\geq$ 10% higher than the overall transcript isoform proportion over all samples.